“Self” and “no-self”: A Simple Analysis – Do We Always Act with Avijjā?

 - We can keep reducing the time interval for that person.
 When we think about this carefully, we can see that even his physical body would have changed a little by the time he got to school from home.
 Of course, all his “metal properties” keep changing moment-to-moment.

-- Even when a person enters a room, walks to the other side, and leaves the room through the back door, is it the “same person” who left?
+- When a person enters a room, walks to the other side, and leaves the room through the back door, is it the “same person” who left?
 Which of the above five characteristics would have remained the same?

 - Furthermore, modern science indeed shows how fast our bodies change.
-Every few months, most of the cells in our bodies get completely REPLACED.
+Every few months, most cells in our bodies get completely REPLACED.
 We have a “new body” every year!

 - Still, this is NOT the same as saying EVERY SINGLE suddhāṭṭhaka (smallest material unit) in a body is re-made moment-to-moment.
 See, “Does any Object (Rupa) Last only 17 Thought Moments?“.
 However, at least SOME OF THE CELLS in a body of trillions of cells will change even moment-to-moment.
 Please re-read and understand the enormous difference.
 Also, see “Human Life – A Mental Base (Gandhabba) and a Material Base (Cell).”